 Though my structure is nothing like that of my husband or mom, I do appreciate little routines.
 My toddler and I actually do almost the same exact routine upon waking each morning!
 I also prefer to be early to things, and at the very least right on time.
 Being late does not sit well with me.

 Simpler jewelry and clothes?
 An aspect of the Four nature.
-I also prefer clothes with a more tailored fit, or at least one that fits more exactly on my body.
+I also prefer clothes with a more tailored fit or at least one that fits more exactly on my body.
 Too much flow is too much.
-Also, I prefer color blocking and less patterns!
+Also, I prefer color blocking and fewer patterns!
 If I do choose to wear a pattern, it is a top OR a bottom, but not both, and it is simple.
 While I love seeing loud and fun patterns, I prefer seeing them on other people and not on myself.
-Now, that’s not to say that all those with a secondary 4 have to color block or wear less patterns (T1/4 Expert Jaleah wears multiple patterns together and pulls it off awesomely!), but it seems more common than with the other Types.
+Now, that’s not to say that all those with a secondary 4 have to color block or wear fewer patterns (T1/4 Expert Jaleah wears multiple patterns together and pulls it off awesomely!), but it seems more common than with the other Types.

 Leadership comes naturally to me, as it can with any Type, but because I see a ‘bigger picture’ in my head, I prefer to be the one to lead others straight from point A to point B to achieve the goal (though with lots of brainstorming and ideas!).
-In fact, while in college I preferred to be the leader in all group situations because I knew that if I did then it allowed the project to go in the direction that I saw as getting the highest score and by taking the lead I was able to oversee that that goal was met.
+In fact, while in college I preferred to be the leader in all group situations because I knew that if I did then it allowed the project to go in the direction that I saw as getting the highest score, and by taking the lead I was able to oversee that that goal was met.
 I was able to perfect the projects and get the grade that I wanted for myself and my group.
 However, it’s also a reason that I don’t mind working by myself on things- when I do it by myself I know that it’ll get done my way and I can control the overall result.
 I can also get lost in perfecting that result!

 Physical features: I have a little more cut to my cheekbones, which are parallel to my jawline.
 My upper lip, line of my upper teeth, and eyebrows are straight, parallel lines as well.
 I also have smaller pores than most of my T1 brethren and have had very little problems in terms of acne or blemishes in my life, other than some freckles that come to light when out in the sun.